SciTools/iris-grib/docs/index.rst

 ===============================

-The library ``iris-grib`` provides functionality for converting between weather and climate datasets that are stored as GRIB files and `Iris cubes`.
+The library ``iris-grib`` provides functionality for converting between weather and climate datasets that are stored as GRIB files and :class:`Iris cubes <iris.cube.Cube>`.
 GRIB files can be loaded as Iris cubes using ``iris-grib`` so that you can use Iris for analysing and visualising the contents of the GRIB files.
 Iris cubes can be saved to GRIB files using ``iris-grib``.

-The contents of ``iris-grib`` represent the former grib loading and saving capabilities of `Iris` itself.
+The contents of ``iris-grib`` represent the former grib loading and saving capabilities of :mod:`Iris <iris>` itself.
 These capabilities have been separated into a discrete library so that Iris becomes less monolithic as a library.